hashed-io/Grants-Program/applications/social-recovery-wallet.md

 We have implemented social recovery in that Flutter wallet.
 It operates on [Telos](https://telos.net).

 There is an existing Flutter wallet, [Polkawallet](https://github.com/polkawallet-io/app), that we will use as a reference model for the Polkadot integration.
+We will add the same general screens to a fork of Polkawallet and also our wallet, the SEEDS Light Wallet.

 ### Sign and Broadcast
 In addition to social recovery, we will also migrate our Sign and Broadcast feature.
 It scans the QR code provided by polkadot.{js}, signs it, and broadcasts it to the network.